eancarr/klaviyo-medusa/README.md

 - Automatically sync customers to Klaviyo when created or updated
 - Send order data to Klaviyo on order placement
-- Profile management in Klaviyo
-- Event tracking for key store actions
 - Klaviyo-compatible product feed for catalog syncing

 ## Prerequisites